Policy last updated

 Policy

-Schools receiving TLI funding must:
+Schools receiving funding under the Tutor Learning Initiative (TLI) must:

-- employ and record tutors on eduPay using the TLI code: 80026.
+- appoint and record tutors on eduPay using the TLI code: 80026.
 Note that if tutors are being appointed from the school’s existing staff, their tutoring FTE must be re-coded to the TLI code: 80026 using a General Ledger (GL) override on eduPay.
 Refer to eduPay General Ledger Overrides (staff login required).
 For further assistance refer to the eduPay User (staff login required).

 Details